 Skip to content

-We will begin accepting papers for spring 2023 prize consideration at 9:00am ET on March 13, 2023.
-Most prizes have a submission deadline of May 1, 2023 at 5:00pm ET without possibility of extension; however, please be sure to check the Writing Prizes website for specific prizes with special deadlines and submission instructions.
+We will begin accepting papers for spring 2024 prize consideration in March 2024 (date to be announced).
+Most prizes have a submission deadline of April 19, 2024 at 5:00pm ET without possibility of extension.
+Please be sure to check the Writing Prizes website for specific prizes with special deadlines and submission instructions.
 Please direct any questions about Writing Prizes to April Pettit in the Office of Academic Affairs.

 Addison Brown Prize: Private International Law or Maritime Law